prashik24/Flipkart-Clone/Readme.md

- hekko  hello heklo hello HELLO EVERYONE hello everyone how are u hello every one here is my git clone project call flipkart nhelloclone hope you all like it like share comments and go to hell hello hello hello hello
+ hekko  hello heklo hello HELLO EVERYONE hello everyone how are u helnhijknlo every one here is my git clone project call flipkart nhelloclone hope you all like it like share comments and go to hell hello hello hello hello